udacity/ud615/labs/managing-application-configurations-and-secrets.md

 * create configmaps to store application configuration data
 * use secrets and configmaps in a pod

-In this lab we will secure the monolith pod using Nginx, which will serve as a reverse proxy serving HTTPS in front of the monolith container.
+In this lab we will secure the monolith pod using [Nginx](http://nginx.org/en), which will serve as a reverse proxy serving HTTPS in front of the monolith container.

-> The Nginx container will be deployed in the same pod as the monolith container.
+> The nginx container will be deployed in the same pod as the monolith container.

 ## Tutorial: Creating Secrets

-Before we can use Nginx as a reverse proxy serving HTTPS traffic we need some TLS certificates.
+Before we can use the nginx container to serve HTTPS traffic we need some TLS certificates.
 In this section we will store a set of self-signed TLS certificates in Kubernetes as secrets.

 Create the `tls-certs` secret from the TLS certificates stored under the tls directory: